open-organization/open-organization.github.io/definition.md

 - Leaders mentor others and demonstrate strong accountability to the group by modeling shared values and principles.
 - People have a common language and work together to ensure that ideas do not get "lost in translation," and they are comfortable sharing their knowledge and stories to further the group's work.

-## Additional Formats
-A full-color, illustrated version of The Open Organization Definition is available [at Opensource.com](https://opensource.com/open-organization/resources/open-org-definition-book).

-## Maturity Model
-How open is your organization?
-The Open Organization Maturity Model can help you assess your team, department, and organization.
-[Use the tool](https://www.ready-to-innovate.com/openorg/) and [download the text](https://github.com/open-organization/open-org-maturity-model).

 ## Revision History
 Version 2.0
 Updated April 2017
 The Open Organization Ambassadors
 [Suggest a revision](https://github.com/open-organization/open-org-definition)

+## More Resources

+### Additional Formats
+A full-color, illustrated version of The Open Organization Definition is available [at Opensource.com](https://opensource.com/open-organization/resources/open-org-definition-book).

+### Maturity Model
+How open is your organization?
+The Open Organization Maturity Model can help you assess your team, department, and organization.
+[Use the tool](https://www.ready-to-innovate.com/openorg/) and [download the text](https://github.com/open-organization/open-org-maturity-model).